 - Mutual funds hide their fees

-There are a litany of hidden fees when investing in mutual funds, and the average total fee adds to 3.17%.
+There is a litany of hidden fees when investing in mutual funds, and the average total fee adds to 3.17%.

 - Mutual funds embellish their returns (ie.: don’t lose money!)

 Tony Robbins says that a core tenet of investing is that it’s more important to avoid losses than to make gains.

 If you go down 50% in your first years and you go back up 50%, you’re still overall down 25%.